Jump to:

 Coordination of care

 Patients with spinal tumors will benefit from an interdisciplinary, well-organized care plan.
-This potentially includes neurosurgery/spine orthopedics, neurology, oncology, radiation oncology, rehabilitation physicians, primary care physicians, physical therapy, occupational therapy, and vocational counseling.
-For certain patients, palliative care teams are crucial to optimizing patient care.
+This potentially includes neurosurgery/spine orthopedics, neurology, oncology, radiation oncology, physiatry, primary care medicine, physical therapy, occupational therapy, and vocational counseling.
+For certain patients, palliative care teams are also crucial to optimizing patient care.

 Patient & family education

-Patient and family education should include disease process and prognosis, treatment goals, management of complications, such as respiratory dysfunction, sexual dysfunction, autonomic dysfunction, bowel and bladder dysfunction, contractures, and decubitus ulcers.
+Patient and family education should include disease process and prognosis, treatment goals, management of complications, such as respiratory dysfunction, sexual dysfunction, autonomic dysfunction, bowel and bladder dysfunction, contractures, and pressure injuries.
 Caregivers should be educated and trained to assist in proper mobility techniques and other activities of daily living.

 Emerging/unique interventions